 - Has a demonstrated interest in school and community arts education programs.

 US citizenship or permanent residence is required.
-The fellow must be enrolled full-time in the Arts Management Master's Program at American University and meet the requirements of a Merit Awardee at American University.
+The fellow must be enrolled full-time in the Arts Management Master's Program at American University, meet the requirements of a Merit Awardee at American University and be able to commit to the full term of the Fellowship.
 Past arts and education experience is preferred.
 An interest in coordinating program and partnership activities is preferred.